TNT-JEFFERSON/TERRENEITOR/💻 Obstacle Management/README.md

 |Our new flowchart diagram|
 |-----------|
 |<img src="New flowchart diagram TNT..png" width="5000">|

+In this directory we uploaded all the codes we used both for our prototytpes and the final robot.
+All of this source codes contain detailed comments, so make sure to check them thoroughly!

+Below you have a brief summary, pseudocode and strategies used in each indivual file and code:

 ## Code for the motors of the second prototype: